California Fan Palm Fruit

 A gorgeous one is Near Palm Springs, California.
 Palm Canyon is supervised by the Agua Caliente Band of the Cahuilla Nation.
 It's been their traditional lands since time immemorial.

-NATIONS USING THE FRUIT OF THESE CALIFORNIA PALMS
+OTHER NATIONS USE THE FRUIT OF THESE CALIFORNIA PALMS

 California's Kamia (Kamiyai) Nations of the Imperial Valley & Cahuilla Indians, plus the Cocopa Nation in Arizona historically noted this Washingtonia filifera palm with it's fruits.
 Trying it, they found it palatable.
 Devising ways to use it for food.